West Milford High School: Football

 The Highlanders football team went 10–1 in the 2003–04 season, making it to the state semi-finals before losing to Northern Valley Regional High School at Demarest.
 The team won the conference, going 9–0 in league play.
 This marked the second time in school history and the first time in 16 years the team won the conference.
 The most monumental win of the season came against the Delbarton School Green Wave, 28–15, a parochial powerhouse that hadn't lost a conference game in five years.
 Delbarton hadn't lost to West Milford since 1995.
 The team was led by the 2003 Passaic County defense of the year, which posted four shutouts, including three consecutive, and never gave up more than 18 points in a game.

 Highlander Day

 This school-wide carnival occurs annually at the end of the school year, from 11:30am until the end of the school day outside on the back field at West Milford High School.
-Booths are run by individual clubs and groups, with all students being invited to participate in the festivities.
-Some of the booth themes have included "Win a Gold Fish", a hot dog eating contest, a taco eating contest, a dunk tank, pie throwing, face painting, pictures with friends in costumes, and more.
-A local band played live throughout the afternoon's festivities in 2009.
+Booths are run by individual clubs and groups, with all students being invited to participate in the festivities, and purchase foods and games from booths.
+Some of the booth themes have included Fried Oreos, Cookie Pizzas, Highest / Lowest Singer, Corn Hole, Request A Song, Alcohol-Free Tropical Drinks, BBQ Foods (burgers, hot dogs, etc), and more.
+Music is run by the Lighting and Audio Club, but in the past, live bands have performed.
 This event is coordinated and run by the Student Council with assistance from many other school clubs.